-Figure 25: (Left) An overlapping situation at the beginning of EM shower's stem region.
+Figure 24: (Left) An overlapping situation at the beginning of EM shower's stem region.
 (Right) An example of track overclustering situation.
 One of the tracks clearly shows the Bragg's peak.
 The grey box represents the MicroBooNE active TPC volume, which is 2.56 m in the drift direction (X), 2.3 m high (Y), and 10.56 m along the beam axis (Z).

 With the human-engineered features selected, we apply BDT techniques to high-statistics Monte Carlo simulation samples to finalize the v_e CC selection.
-The usage of machine learning techniques mitigates the limitation of human learning when processing large amount of events.
+The usage of machine learning techniques mitigates the limitation of human learning when processing a large amount of events.
 From among different machine learning tools, the BDT technique is chosen because it is more robust and approachable for general users.
 The BDT package XGBoost [19], which provides fast and robust training through a parallel tree boosting, is used.
 XGBoost also improves the model generalization and overcomes the issues of overfitting in gradient boosting, enabling the use of a large pool of variables in the model.

-This BDT model achieves 83% nueCC purity (without LEE) and 42% efficiency combining both fully contained and partially contained events.
-Scaled to 5E+19 POT, we expect 39 nueCC events and 3.1 LEE events (LEEx = 1 hypothesis).
-The selected LEE signals are mostly fully contained nueCC events with energy less than 800 MeV.
-Figure 26 shows the energy spectra for fully contained events and partially contained events.
+This BDT model achieves 83% v_e CC purity (without LEE) and 42% efficiency combining both fully contained and partially contained events.
+Scaled to 5E+19 POT, we expect 39 v_e CC events and 3.1 LEE events (eLEEx = 1 hypothesis).
+The selected LEE signals are mostly fully contained v_e CC events with energy less than 800 MeV.
+Figure 25 shows the energy spectra for fully contained events and partially contained events.
 The 200 - 300 MeV peak in the partially contained figure is understood and due to a v{μ} CC event with a large GENIE weight (8.9).

-Figure 26: v_e CC BDT selection at 5e19 POT.
+Figure 25: v_e CC BDT selection at 5e19 POT.
 Left: fully contained events.
 Right: partially contained events.
 The gray area represents the total uncertainty of Monte-Carlo prediction, which includes statistical, cross section, and flux uncertainties (see Sec.
 5).

-The efficiency and purity for fully contained intrinsic nueCC and LEE events are shown in Fig. 27.
-For fully contained nueCC events, the overall selection efficiency and purity of intrinsic nueCC (without LEE) events are 26% and 86%, respectively.
+The efficiency and purity for fully contained intrinsic v_e CC and LEE events are shown in Fig. 26.
+For fully contained v_e CC events, the overall selection efficiency and purity of intrinsic v_e CC (without LEE) events are 26% and 84%, respectively.
 The efficiency of LEE signals is about 17%.

-Figure 27: Efficiency and purity of selected fully contained nueCC events.
+Figure 26: Efficiency and purity of selected fully contained v_e CC events.
 Efficiency is calculated as a function of true neutrino energy.
-Purity is calculated as a function of reco neutrino energy. " v_e CC" and "LEE" have identical efficiencies in the LEE region. " v_e CC" purity does not consider "LEE" signals, while "LEE" purity considers ' v_e CC" signals as background.
+Purity is calculated as a function of reconstructed neutrino energy. " v_e CC" and "LEE" have identical efficiencies in the LEE region. " v_e CC" purity does not consider "LEE" signals, while "LEE" purity considers ' v_e CC" events intrinsic in the beam as background.